HaoQu59/UrbanSTC/README.md

 # UrbanSTC

+In this study, we use contrastive self-supervision learning for the fine-grained urban flow inference.

 *This is an easy implement of UrbanSTC using Pytorch 1.6, tested on Ubuntu 16.04 with a RTX 2080 GPU.*

 # Dataset